 • Homesite

-You can find a complete list of companies providing NFIP policies in Texas here.
-Flood insurance rates are set by FEMA and are consistent across all insurers, so the price will be the same wherever you go in Texas.
+Flood insurance rates are set by FEMA and are consistent across all insurers.
 There is also a small market for private flood insurance if you don't want NFIP flood insurance.
-Private flood insurance may be able to provide higher coverage limits.
+Private flood insurance may provide higher coverage limits.

 Do I need flood insurance in Texas?